 What expenses are child support designed to cover in Idaho?

 Child support is intended to cover a child’s ordinary living expenses.
 Along with other things, this typically includes housing, food, clothing, and other day-to-day costs associated with raising a child.
+Additional expenses like medical insurance and childcare are also factored into the Idaho family law calculation.

 Can child support be ordered if the parents were never married in Idaho?